 - Yourname.com: You can also build a name for yourself.
 However, this type often is used by bloggers.

 2. Your Keyword

 Domain names with all keywords contained express unprofessional and crude.
-According to a survey done in 2013, using keywords in the domain name accounted for 6.98% / all Google ranking factors.
+According to a survey done in 2013, using keywords in the domain name accounted for 6.98% / of all Google ranking factors.
 Now, this figure is declining and becoming a myth.
-However, if your domain name has natural keywords, then it still is appreciated.
+However, it is still appreciated if your domain name has natural keywords.
 Below I will introduce the different types of keyword-rich domain names:

-- PMDs (Partial Match Domains): Just include some keywords that you want to rank.
+- PMDs (Partial Match Domains): Include some keywords that you want to rank.
 It still has the benefit of SEO and no brand name in the domain.